 Glaciers soon come into view, their vast bulks funneling down from seemingly endless icefields in the distance.
 The pilot explains some of the telltale features of the Knik Glacier, detailing the formation of its medial moraines and more.
 With a smooth arc, the helicopter descends from its path along the valley's southern mountainsides and swings down alongside the glacier's massive face.

 The helicopter soon touches down on the glacier.
 Just as the first few seconds of helicopter flight seem unreal, so does stepping foot onto thousand-year-old ice.
 The icescape is otherworldly.
 The pilot helps passengers slip on crampons and then takes the group on a guided walk to some of the most impressive nearby features.
 There are pools of remarkably blue water, small rivers rushing within the glacier, and odd formations of rock and ice.
-The tour concludes with an equally sensational return flight to the Knik River Lodge.
+The tour concludes with an equally sensational return flight.

 What to Bring